alessandrosangalli/agile-essays/README.md

 Do you want something to become fashionable in the industry? start charging for certifications.
 Have you ever seen any extreme programming certification mafia?

+Agile software development is the best risk management system we know.
+Estimates are a risk for the client, choose continuous delivery and evolutive design.

 ## Why big teams doesn't work?
 Agile software development implies connection with product/client.
 The bigger the team is, the greater the likelihood of only some of the members be conected to the value to be delivered.
 Even if only a few members of a little team will develop a feature, all the team need to understand the value.